GTA V Flooded With Negative Reviews On Steam After OpenIV Modding Tool Shuts Down

 It's sort of like open source software.
 Community members put in time and effort to create custom content, and everyone benefits from it (including the publisher, who now has an awesome game on their hands with sales through the roof.)

-Often, modifications go above and beyond content like extended campaigns or additional characters - engine hacks and patches are often necessary
+Often, modifications go above and beyond content like extended campaigns or additional characters - engine hacks and patches are often necessary to incorporate new content and functionality that simply did not exist previously.

 Got my Steam refund in....
 (Score:1)